pedroscaff/swaywsr/README.md

 Thanks [Daniel Berg (roosta)](https://github.com/roosta) for the original [i3wsr](https://github.com/roosta/i3wsr) implementation
-This program would not be possible without [swayipc-rs](https://github.com/JayceFayne/swayipc-rs), a rust library for controlling sway-wm through its IPC interface and
+This program would not be possible without [swayipc-rs](https://github.com/JayceFayne/swayipc-rs), a rust library for controlling sway-wm through its IPC interface.